Mathematical Economic Analysis

 Topics and Readings

 This is not a textbook based course.
-However, it draws fairly directly on several chapters of [Hoy.etal-2022-MITPress] and [Velleman-2019-CambridgeUP].
-I strongly recommend acquiring these two texts, but they should also be available for Reserve Reading.
-You will also need to learn a bit of Mathematica for your homework assignments.
+However, it draws fairly directly on many chapters of [Hoy.etal-2022-MITPress] and core chapters of [Fuchs-2023-CambridgeUP].
+I strongly recommend purchasing these two texts, but I also asked that they be available for Reserve Reading.
+You will also need to learn a bit of the Wolfram Language for your homework assignments.
 Accordingly, the following books should prove especially helpful for this course.

 Mathematics for Economists